krap313/CAU-AID-Class/README.md

 3. View the model's accuracy and balanced accuracy in the console.
 4. Input 'sepal.length' and 'petal.length' in the format _value1,value2_ to predict the iris species.

+# Example
+## Console Interaction:
+'''bash
+Enter the number of neighbors (k) for KNN: 3
+Model Accuracty: 0.96
+Balanced Accuracy: 0.95
+Enter the sepal.length and petal.length for the iris in the format 'sepal.length petal.length': 5.1,1.8
+Predicted Label: Virginica

+# Notes
+1. Ensure that the input for predictons is numeric and follows the correct format ('value1, value2').
+2. Modify the dataset loading path in the script if necessary.

+# License
+This project is licensed undet the MIT License.

+# Author
+Developed by krap313@naver.com

 ## Features
 - Hyperparameter tuning for KNN (`k` selection).
 - Model training and evaluation.